 This workplace photo from an Expensify case study on Philz Coffee helps readers quickly understand some of the context of the story.

 Some readers are visual.
-A clear data illustration with minimal text is more effective than a paragraph full of numbers.
+The best case study layout samples include clear data illustrations with minimal text, which are more effective than a paragraph full of numbers.
 Experiment with the best way to showcase the statistics or data you have.
-Examples include:
+Samples include:

 - pie chart

-ServiceNow used a couple of different data illustrations for it’s case study on their work with Deloitte:
+ServiceNow used a couple of different data illustrations for its case study on the company’s work with Deloitte:

 Infographics visually break down a complex process into simple steps, or help guide the reader through the highlights of your case study.

-Some case studies may lend themselves to infographics more than others.
+Some elements of a case study may lend themselves to infographics more than others.
 If you think this may be the case, talk to an experienced designer.
 Translating words into a compelling graphic is an art.

-Here’s a great example of an infographic from Splunk’s case study on Domino’s Pizza:
+Here are two great samples of infographics from Splunk’s case study on Domino’s Pizza:

 Keep the focus on the story

-Remember, the text is still the main feature of your case study.
+Remember, although the visual elements of a case study template should be strong, the text is still the main feature of your case study.
 Case study layout and design elements should be used to pull the reader through the story, highlight key points and make for an easier reading experience.
 Don’t let the case study layout and design elements overwhelm the reader.

 You’re swamped.
 We’re here to help.